minkymorgan/deap-er/docs/source/tutorials/saving_progress.rst

 In the following partial example, we will use the :func:`~deap_er.other.Checkpoint.range()` method to save the progress to disk every **SAVE_FREQ** generations.
-If one should want to resume the computation later, they would only have to pass the name or path of the checkpoint file to the :class:`~deap_er.other.Checkpoint` constructor, as the data is automatically loaded from disk on initialization by default.
+If one should want to resume the computation later, they would only have to pass the name or path of the checkpoint file to the :class:`~deap_er.other.Checkpoint` constructor, as the data is automatically loaded from disk on object initialization by default.

 .. code-block::